Can recovery improve?

-Have you ever felt exhausted, emotionally unsteady, or caught off guard by a period because your Body State was low?
+Have you ever felt exhausted, emotionally unsteady, or caught off guard by a period because your recovery was low?

-The good news is that Body State can improve.
+The good news is that recovery can improve.
 By understanding the factors that affect it and using evidence-informed methods, you can gradually improve recovery capacity and make period-related body signals more stable and easier to notice [1][2].

-- Long-term high stress: when the body stays in a stress state for a long time, hormone regulation and the autonomic nervous system become harder to stabilize, making Body State easier to lower [3].
+- Long-term high stress: when the body stays in a stress state for a long time, hormone regulation and the autonomic nervous system become harder to stabilize, making recovery easier to lower [3].

 - Insufficient or poor-quality sleep: lack of deep sleep affects hormone secretion and weakens recovery capacity [4].